FloydMa1/CurseOfStrahd/World/Town of Vallaki/Burgomaster's Mansion(N3).md

 "This mansion has walls of plastered stone that display many scars where the plaster has fallen away from age and neglect.
 Drapes cover every window, including a large, arched opening above the mansion's double entrance doors."

 People come and go from the mansion at all hours during the day.
 Guards bring criminals cited for "malicious unhappiness."
-Men and women arrive carrying bundles of twigs, which are piled about the mansion's grand foyer (area N3a) until the construction of the wicker sun for the Festival of the Blazing Sun gets under way.
-If the characters knock on the front doors, a maid (LG female human commoner) lets them in, escorts them to the den (area N3e), and leaves to fetch the baron.
+Men and women arrive carrying bundles of twigs, which are piled about the mansion's grand foyer (area [[#Entrance hall and vestibule(N3a)|N3a]]) until the construction of the wicker sun for the Festival of the Blazing Sun gets under way.
+If the characters knock on the front doors, a maid (LG female human commoner) lets them in, escorts them to the den (area [[#Den (N3e)]]), and leaves to fetch the baron.

 ROLEPLAYING THE VALLAKOVICH FAMILY
 Use the following information to roleplay the burgomaster and his family.

 **The Baron**
 The burgomaster, Baron Vargas Vallakovich (NE male human noble), is a ruthless heel who prides himself on his good breeding and finely honed leadership skills.
 He stages repeated celebrations to foster happiness, and his "All will be well!" catchphrase has become a sad and tiresome punchline.
-Baron Vallakovicb has convinced himself that if he can make everyone in Vallaki happy, the town will slip free of Strahd's dark grasp.
+Baron Vallakovich has convinced himself that if he can make everyone in Vallaki happy, the town will slip free of Strahd's dark grasp.
 The baron has a brittle ego, and he lashes out at anyone who pokes fun at his festivals or treats him disrespectfully.
 He has two pet mastiffs that follow him everywhere, as well as a murderous and deformed henchman named [[Appendix D_ Monsters and NPCs.pdf#page=8|Izek Strazni]] (see appendix D).
-In addition to his weapons, Izek carries an iron ring of keys that unlock the stocks in the town square (area N8).
+In addition to his weapons, Izek carries an iron ring of keys that unlock the stocks in the town square (area [[Town Square(N8)|N8]]).
 If the characters get on his bad side, the baron accuses them of being "spies of the devil Strahd" and sends twelve guards to arrest them, seize their weapons, and run them out of town.
 If the guards fail in their duty, the baron sends Izek to rally a mob of thirty commoners to lynch the party.
 If the commoners also fail, the baron summons the twelve remaining guards to defend his mansion, giving characters the run of the town.
 If the characters get on his good side, he insists that they join him in the next festival as special guests and asks that they tell everyone that all will, indeed, be well.

 Two members of the baron's household staff have vanished in the past week: the butler and the baroness's lady-in-waiting.
 The baron has charged Izek with finding out what happened to them, but investigation isn't Izek's forte.
 Searches have been organized, to no avail.

 **The Baroness**
 At the risk of sacrificing her sanity, the baron's wife, Lydia Petrovna (LG female human commoner), has embraced her husband's philosophy of happiness.
-She laughs at the baron's every comment, to the extent that it has become a nervous reflex, and she tries to spread good cheer by throwing daily tea-andsandwich parties in the parlor for her "dearest friends," many of them poor folk who tolerate the baroness only because they crave something warm to eat and drink.
-Lydia is a gods-fearing woman and the younger sister of the-town priest, Father Lucian Petrovkh.
+She laughs at the baron's every comment, to the extent that it has become a nervous reflex, and she tries to spread good cheer by throwing daily tea-and sandwich parties in the parlor for her "dearest friends," many of them poor folk who tolerate the baroness only because they crave something warm to eat and drink.
+Lydia is a gods-fearing woman and the younger sister of the town priest, Father Lucian Petrovkh.
 She is a descendant of Tasha Petrovna, a priest entombed in Castle Ravenloft (area K84, crypt 11).

 **The Baronet**
-The baron's miserable son, Victor Vallakovich (NE male human mage), has confined himself to the attic (area N3t), where he is content to avoid the unwanted attention of his mother and the disapproving glares of his father.
+The baron's miserable son, Victor Vallakovich (NE male human mage), has confined himself to the attic (area [[#Victor's workroom(N3t)|N3t]]), where he is content to avoid the unwanted attention of his mother and the disapproving glares of his father.
 Years ago, Victor found an old spellbook in the mansion's library and used it to teach himself magic.
 He has been busy constructing a teleportation circle in the hope of escaping Barovia and leaving his parents to their doom.
 ## Entrance hall and vestibule(N3a)
 "Framed portraits adorn the walls of this grand foyer, which features a wide staircase with a sculpted railing.
 A long, carpeted hall attached to the foyer stretches almost the length of the mansion and has several doors leading away from it, including one at the far end.
 Bundles of twigs are heaped against the walls."

 The twigs are being stored here until they can be fashioned into a wooden effigy of the sun (for the Festival of the Blazing Sun).
-The stairs climb to the upstairs gallery (area N3i).
+The stairs climb to the upstairs gallery (area [[#Upstairs gallery(N3i)|N3i]]).
 The portraits depict the baron, his family, and their ancestors.
 Close inspection reveals that some of the people portrayed look very much alike.
 Tucked in the northeast corner of the foyer is a vestibule packed with fine cloaks, coats, and boots.

 ## Parlor(N3b)
-"This parlor contains a fine array offurnishings and draperies, with an overall feminine touch."
+"This parlor contains a fine array of furnishings and draperies, with an overall feminine touch."

 The baroness sometimes entertains guests here.